 In the chart, you can see how quickly this requirement increases.
 The bottom line is that you never want to have more capital tied up in the cash-secured account than you are willing to risk in one trade.

 Question: What other income strategies will you use in Pure Income?

-My Answer: Aside from selling puts and covered calls, I will sometimes have other unique options recommendations for collecting income, such as making a collar trade.
+My Answer: Aside from selling puts and covered calls, I might occasionally recommend unique methods to collect income, such as making a collar trade.
 Don’t worry; I’ll always explain the reasoning and the steps for any unique trades within the email alert.

-Again, these are just a few of the inquiries I’ve received.
+Again, these are just a small sample of the inquiries I’ve received.
 But I hope I answered some questions that might have come up while you were familiarizing yourself with my service.

-And keep in mind that I always enjoy hearing from you, so please feel free to reach out to me any time at firstname.lastname@example.org.
+And keep in mind that I always enjoy hearing from you, so please feel free to reach out to my team and me anytime at PureIncome@BanyanHill.com.

 Editor, Pure Income